Common Magnesium Deficiency Symptoms & Causes - Clear Steps To Feel Better and Perform Better

 If you’re on the road a lot, or you are unable to get foods that are not high in magnesium, we highly recommend taking a liquid magnesium supplement.
 In particular, we recommend a form of magnesium called liquid nano magnesium that we have pioneered by creating a new category of supplementation that targets mineral deficiency by being able to absorb in the mouth and upper stomach.
 It is highly absorbable, so it’s great if you need magnesium right now.
 In fact, it absorbs better and acts more quickly in your system than any other form of magnesium on the web.

-Due to diet and the environment, we’re not getting as much magnesium as we should be getting!
+Due to diet and the environment (read: reduced nutrients in the soil and increased heavy metals), we’re not getting as much magnesium as we should be getting, which is critical!
 Magnesium is responsible for hundreds of important bodily functions including protein synthesis and melatonin production.
 Unfortunately, it can be hard to tell if magnesium is directly involved because it is so important for a variety of processes.
 We recommend you add a mineral imbalance test test to your cart today to correctly identify the levels in your body.
 No test is better at showing where you can improve your mineral status and therefore where you can improve your energy and sleep quality.
 Not doing so robs you from the sleep and the life you COULD have which is important to consider because it is not the cost of the test, its the cost of not knowing and not fixing the problem of mineral deficiency that you should really consider.

 From there, you should start eating more foods rich in magnesium, as well as take magnesium supplements that absorb directly into your bloodstream like ours if you find that like 80% of people alive today, you too have a not so minor deficiency, which means 700-800 of your body processes will not work at their best.
 Scary, we know but this is important to think about and why testing can eliminate guesswork and ultimately save you money in the long run when you stop buying things that you are already high in and that are hurting your health.